November 29, 2020 ☞ Content design

 Now we’re cooking.
 A worthy content designer is right now asking themselves: is this the right message?

-This sentence is ambiguous and it means one of two things:
+This sentence means one of two things:

 Caution no crime: The retail center you are about to enter is crimeless, and therefore, your should be exercise caution.
 Because… there’s no crime.